 The Recreational Therapy program is accredited by Commission on Accreditation of Allied Health Education Programs (CAAHEP) and Committee on the Accreditation of Recreational Therapy Education (CARTE).
 You can learn more about the profession of Therapeutic Recreation at the American Therapeutic Recreation Association's website.

 Stay connected with Recreational Therapy by joining the RT Facebook group.

 CARTE Program Outcome Results

-The NCTRC exam results for the testing period of 2016-2018; First-Time Candidate Report indicates that of the 76 students who took the examination during the testing period 2012, 2013, 2014, the pass rate was well above the national average.
-The Slippery Rock University student pass rate was 85.5% compared to the national pass rate of 87.2%.
+The NCTRC exam results for the testing period of 2016-2018; First-Time Candidate Report indicates that of the 109 students that took the examination during the testing period, the pass rate was well above the national average.
+The Slippery Rock University student pass rate was 98.2 % compared to the national pass rate of 87.2%.
 The Comprehensive School Report during the same time-period indicated similar results, the pass rate for the 109 SRU students were 97.3% compared to the national pass rate of 82.3%.

 Are you interested in majoring in Recreational Therapy?
 Are you interested in SRU?
 If so, you could be a "Recreational Therapy Major for a Day."
 Prospective students are invited to come to SRU to experience a day in the life of a Recreational Therapy major.
 The faculty members will pair you with a current students and you will attend classes just as if you are a RT major!

 To apply for admission to the Recreational Therapy program, follow these steps: